K-8, Co-educational Independent School

 Learning Support

 Recognizing that children learn in many ways, progress at different rates, and sometimes need extra instruction, reinforcement, or enrichment, the Teaching and Learning Center (TLC) staff work to ensure that students’ educational needs are met.
 TLC staff members collaborate with teachers to develop classroom strategies, provide small group or individual instruction, and differentiate learning as needed.
+While we are able to support some learning differences, we are unable to provide every type of support or intervention.
+Because every student and his/her educational needs is different, we encourage you to contact our Admissions Office to discuss how ACDS’s program might work for your child.

 Call Now